FabianMaeurer/TensorCategories.jl/docs/src/Interface/MonoidalCategories.md

 \longrightarrow X\otimes(Y\otimes Z).
 ```

-`associator(X,Y,Z)` returns the morphism in equation
-\eqref{eq:monoidal-associator}; `inv_associator(X,Y,Z)` returns its inverse.
 This direction agrees with [EGNO; Definition 2.2.8](@citet).
 Parentheses should
 be written explicitly even when the two bracketings happen to be equal as
 represented objects.

 The associator satisfies Mac Lane's pentagon equation.
-TensorCategories.jl
-does not deduce this coherence law from the presence of an `associator` method:
-the category implementation is responsible for it.
-The method
-`pentagon_axiom(C)` performs an exhaustive check on the listed simple objects
-for supported finite semisimple models. `randomized_pentagon_axiom(C,n)` checks
-$n$ sampled quadruples and is only a diagnostic.

-With the direction in equation \eqref{eq:monoidal-associator}, the equation
+With the direction in
-checked by the package is
+equation \eqref{eq:monoidal-associator}, it is

 ```math
 \label{eq:monoidal-pentagon}